 Introduction/Objective Diabetic nephropathy leading to end-stage renal disease is a major health problem worldwide.
-Hemodialysis (HD) treatment is associated with glycemia variations.
-Diabetic patients on HD might benefit from a non-invasive online glycemia monitoring system.
+Hemodialysis treatment is associated with glycemia variations.
+Diabetic patients on hemodialysis might benefit from a noninvasive online glycemia monitoring system.

-The aim of this study was to assess the glucose concentration from the matrix of the spent dialysate fluid using near-infrared (NIR) spectroscopy.
+The aim of this study was to assess the glucose concentration from the matrix of the spent dialysate fluid using Near infrared (NIR) Spectroscopy.

-Methods Blood samples and spent dialysate were collected in the 15th minute of the HD treatment from 15 patients.
-The spent dialysis fluid was characterized by a NIR spectrometer in the range of 900-1300 nm.
+Methods Blood samples and spent dialysate have been collected in the 15th minute of the hemodialysis treatment from 15 patients.
+The spent dialysis fluid has been characterized by a NIR spectrometer in the range of 900-1300 nm.
 In order to apply the artificial neural network (ANN) and train it, the MATLAB NFTOOL program was used.
 The testing and training of the ANN were executed using the NIR spectrum of the spent dialysis fluid as input, and the glucose concentration as output.

-Results A significant correlation in excess of 93% between the NIR spectrum of the spent dialysate and the blood glucose concentration (3-9 mmol/l) was found.
+Results A significant correlation in excess of 93% between the NIR spectrum of the spent dialysate and the blood glucose concentration (3-9 mmol/l) has been found.

-Conclusions NIR spectroscopy is a non-invasive and reliable method of glycemia monitoring which can be used in maintaining HD patients.
+Conclusions NIR spectroscopy is a noninvasive and reliable method of glycemia monitoring which can be used in maintenance hemodialysis patients.

-Keywords: hemodialysis; machine learning; spent dialysate; VIS-NIR; patient-specific
+Keywords: Hemodialysis, Machine learning, spent dialysate, VIS-NIR, patient-specific